Also on this page:

 Day care or preschool is a must for college-bound parents.
 While campus-based child care facilities are pretty common, they serve different ages.
 For instance, Lake Area Technical Institute Educare Center is a day care facility exclusively for students with children under three, whereas Scarbrough Childcare Center at Southeast Tech has a more expansive offering, with a preschool for three- to five-year-olds to go along with its infant and toddler program.
 The University of South Dakota has one of the best facilities.
 Its Vucurevich Children’s Center maintains three separate programs — one each for preschoolers, toddlers and infants — and publishes discounted rates for students.
 Those with no means might qualify for the USD Head Start program on campus.
 If you’re not at that point, a subsidy through the state’s Child Care Assistance Program might be enough.
 You can use it toward a licensed child care center found via the state’s Child Care Provider Search or Helpline Center‘s search tool.

 Depending on your distance from campus, you may have to bite the bullet and budget for a car.
 Outside of Sioux Falls, South Dakota does not have strong public transportation systems, mainly because it’s sparsely populated.
 Still, it’s worth exploring the options.
 Sioux Area Metro goes to all the area colleges, but doesn’t advertise student discounts.
 That shouldn’t stop you from buying a bulk pass and saving money that way.
 The Rapid Transit System and Aberdeen’s Ride Line are also cheap but have limited routes and vehicles.
 In fact, to use Ride Line, you’ll have to make an appointment the day before.
 One solid option for budget-conscious students in Rapid city is B-cycle, a bike share program.
-Mines students can get a yearlong pass for only $20, which is $45 off the full rate.
+Mines students can get a yearlong pass, with a discount off the full rate.

 Although hunger is increasingly a problem on college campuses, South Dakota schools are behind the curve when it comes to establishing food pantries.
 There are none.
 That leaves students in the same boat as other residents, who look to local nonprofit organizations for food assistance.
 Many run pantries, which you can find at FoodPantries.org.
 Pregnant and nursing mothers can supplement what they receive at a neighborhood pantry with free nutritious staples from the grocery store through the South Dakota WIC Program.